dribnet/purvs/README.md

 //coped the codes to the draw_letter.js, and fixed some the bug that shiftted the box.

+//finished most of the letters, the missing ones still need some "redesign" work, i will start work on them while i put the numbers in.

 The eleven parameters per letter:
   * `size` : size of rectegle
   * "rx1": x offset of the no.1 rectegle relative to the first one